If you’re looking for the perfect escape from the Catalonian capital, then you cannot go wrong with heading on a Montserrat day trip from Barcelona.

 The bus departs from Montserrat at 5:00 pm exactly and drops you back off at the coach station in Barcelona.
 The bus can be a convenient option, but it isn’t extremely popular because travelling by bus doesn’t allow for the same flexibility that the train does, since there is only one per day.

 Additionally, you can opt to rent a car while in Barcelona and drive yourself up to Montserrat in order to have the most flexibility.
 While this option is much more expensive than public transportation, it is definitely not a difficult drive, and you will find plenty of parking options upon arrival.

 If you do drive, you can choose to either park at the base of the mountain and then take the cable car/ train to the very top, or drive all the way to the top and park in the Monastery parking lot.

-If you plan on renting a car for your Montserrat day trip or your Spain itinerary in general, using RentalCars.com will allow you to find the best deal on a car hire.
-Taking out an excess insurance policy with iCarHireInsurance is also a good idea to make sure that you’re affordably covered for any deductible should any damage happen to your vehicle.
+Taking out an excess insurance policy with iCarHireInsurance can also be a good idea to make sure that you’re affordably covered for any deductible should any damage happen to your vehicle.

 Barcelona to Montserrat by Private Transfer

 And finally, another option would be to hire a private driver to take you to Montserrat.
-There are many private options you can find online that could help alleviate the stress of trying to navigate the public transportation system, like this private transfer that offers round trip transportation in a comfortable van and entry to the basilica of Montserrat Monastery.
-Click here to view latest prices.
+There are many private options you can find online that could help alleviate the stress of trying to navigate the public transportation system, like this private transfer that offers round-trip transportation in a comfortable van and entry to the basilica of Montserrat Monastery.
+Click here to check availability.

 As you can see, there are plenty of transportation options ranging in price and style, so you don’t need to worry about how to get to Montserrat from Barcelona.